uw-loci/coding-club/2018-02-08 - Coding Best Practices.md

 }
 ```

-I favor judicious use of whitespace before line comments, to block off what the comment is talking about.
+I favor judicious use of whitespace in the vicinity of line comments, to block off what the comment is talking about.
+Above, we know that the comment is talking about the lines that work with x, and _not_ really the `doMoreStuff(x)` call or any later lines.

 ## Versioning

 Pragmatically, most of the world uses [SemVer](http://semver.org/) now.
-This means the number tells you whether the change is backwards compatible, and whether the change added new API, or just fixed bugs.
+This means the version number tells you whether the change is backwards compatible, and whether the change added new API, or just fixed bugs.
 All of SciJava and ImageJ is done with SemVer.
+This is in contrast to "marketing" versioning, where going from v5 to v6 historically meant "it is shiny and new with lots of new features."

 In Java land, we use Maven.
 This differentiates between SNAPSHOT and RELEASE versions.
 The rule of thumb is: always depend on release versions, for reproducibility.
 See [Versioning](http://imagej.net/Versioning) and [Reproducibility](http://imagej.net/Architecture#Reproducible_builds).

-The good news is: with Git, you have versions: it's the commit hashes.
+The good news is: with Git, you always have versions: it's the commit hashes.
 But best practice is to use tags (a feature of git) to bookmark your releases so that people can always find them easily.

 ### When should you make a new version, versus calling it by a new name?

 "It depends."
 But rule of thumb is: do you need the old thing to stick around so that old downstream code using it still works?
 If yes, but you also want to provide the new thing at the same time, then you really have two things.
-An example of this is Apache Commons Math.
+An example of this is [Apache Commons Math](http://commons.apache.org/proper/commons-math/).
 This is Java library for doing math.
 With v3, they chose a new package prefix `org.apache.commons.math3`.
 The old v2 is `org.apache.commons.math`.
+With that scheme, it is possible for to mix and match usage of both in the same environment easily.

 Ask yourself: what's the situation with backwards compatibility?